nimaid/mri2stl/README.md

 This runs the image in the foreground, so that closing the command window or pressing CTRL-C kills server.
 This is equivalent to the command `docker run --rm -it -p 8888:8888 nimaid/mri2stl`

+**Be aware that killing the server immediately and permanently erases all data you may have uploaded or created.
+Please be careful and save your work before killing the server.**

 *NOTE: If you want to run the image in the background (advanced), use the command `docker run --rm -p 8888:8888 nimaid/mri2stl`.
 You will have to manually kill the server, either through the GUI or through `docker` commands.*

 After Docker downloads the latest image, you should get something like the following: